google/jws/README.md

 ## Introduction

 JWT (rfc7519) is widely used.
-However, the RFC standards JSON Web Encryption (JWE) (rfc7516), JSON Web Signature (JWS) (rfc7515), JSON Web Token (JWT) (rfc7519) contain several design mistakes which make both implementations and use of JWT dangerous.
+However    the RFC standards JSON Web Encryption (JWE) (rfc7516), JSON Web Signature (JWS) (rfc7515), JSON Web Token (JWT) (rfc7519) contain several design mistakes which make both implementations and use of JWT dangerous.
 For instance, existing research such as